LokSrc/discord-musicbot-js/README.md

     adminRole - some functionalities like stop and reset are only allowed to members with this role.
 If this is left empty then everyone can use all commands

+    voteSkip - Enables vote skipping.

 Commands:

     play - used to add song to queue Ex. "-play https://www.youtube.com/watch?v=dQw4w9WgXcQ"

-    skip - used to skip currently playing song. can be used to skip song from queue also Ex. "-skip 1" skips song from index 1
+    skip - used to skip currently playing song. can be used to skip song from queue also Ex. "-skip 1" skips song from index 1.

     stop - used to disconnect bot from voice channel